CorkCork

 The western Loire around Angers and Saumur, where Chenin Blanc reaches extraordinary heights.
 From the honeyed sweetness of Coteaux du Layon and Quarts de Chaume to the bone-dry minerality of Savennières, this is one of the most versatile white wine regions in France.
 Saumur-Champigny produces the Loire’s most celebrated Cabernet Franc reds, while Muscadet offers the perfect oyster wine from the Atlantic coast.

-The wines of Anjou & Saumur are made primarily from Chenin Blanc, Sauvignon Blanc.
+The wines of Anjou & Saumur are made primarily from Cabernet Franc, Chenin Blanc, Sauvignon Blanc and other Loire Valley varieties.

 Vineyard Map